rimchristian/IMDB-Movies/README.md

  # These are the steps of creating the full Movie Project.

-### Part 1: Download several files from IMDB’s movie data set and filter out the subset of moves requested by the stakeholder.
+### Part 1: Downloaded the above files from the IMDB movie data set and filtered out the subset of moves requested by the stakeholder.
-### Part 2: Use an API to extract box office revenue and profit data to add to your IMDB data and perform exploratory data analysis.
+### Part 2: Used APIs to extract box office revenue and profit data to add to my dataset and performed exploratory data analysis.
-### Part 3: Construct and export a MySQL database using your data.
+### Part 3: Constructed and exported a MySQL database using the data.
-### Part 4: Apply hypothesis testing to explore what makes a movie successful.
+### Part 4: Applied hypothesis testing to explore what makes a movie successful.
+(A/B Testing)